 Over the last year I’ve connected with Mother Mary as the Undoer of Knots.
 It started when after 3 months at home we were preparing to head back to the Los Angeles hospital for Ian’s third open heart surgery.
 About a month ahead of time it hit me and I felt the weight of doing it all over again.
 My stomach went to knots thinking about the surgery, the separation, the swelling, the tubes, the uncertainty.
 In the mail the next day I received a letter.
 In that letter came a devotional card to Mary the Undoer of Knots.
 It was God’s way of reminding me that my mother Mary knows too well what I am going through, having to watch my son suffer yet trusting the Lord.
 I sought Mary’s intercession to ease the knots out of my stomach.

 Later, I realized the origin of the moniker (thank you Scott Hahn).
 Eve made the knot with her sinful disobedience; Mary untied it with her obedience.
 We all fell with Adam and Eve; we are human and we sin.
-But the New Adam is Jesus Christ and where Adam fell, Christ rose again.
-Through his cross and resurrection the gates of heaven are open for all of his children to follow: Gus, myself, you.
+But the New Adam is Jesus Christ and where Adam disobeyed and fell, Christ obeyed the father rose again.
+Through his cross and resurrection the gates of heaven are open for all of his children to follow: Gus, myself, and you.
 St. Teresa of Avila said that the cross is a bridge to heaven.
 This used to confuse me, but I am beginning to understand how through suffering we are able to connect to God in a whole different way.
 God fills the void that Gus left with promise and peace.
-So I’ve got to be good, so I can see my baby when I leave this world.
+So I’ve got to be good, so I can see my baby when I leave this world!